Burt360/Volume1/README.md

+# ACME: Applied and Computational Mathematics Emphasis

-This repo contains work from my undergraduate mathematics program, ACME (Applied and Computational Mathematics Emphasis).
+This repo contains work from my undergraduate mathematics program.

-Lab specs, file templates, and other files can be found at https://acme.byu.edu/.
+Coding lab specs, file templates, data files, and more information about the program can be found at https://acme.byu.edu/.

+The first year of the core program consists of *Volume 1: Mathematical Analysis* and *Volume 2: Algorithms, Approximation, Optimization*, each volume consisting of theory and coding coursework.